A Comprehensive Guide to Pest Inspections

 • eliminate damage to physical assets caused by pests.

-The 3 Most Common Types of Pests
+The 3 Most Common Types of Pests Found During Inspections

-Unknowingly, pest infestations can happen in any area of a property, including the perimeter, basement, indoor areas, ceiling, etc. Pest inspections can help licensed pest control professionals identify potential pest problems and design control strategies.
+Unknowingly, pest infestations can happen in any area of a property, including the perimeter, basement, indoor areas, ceiling, etc. Pest inspections can help licensed pest control professionals identify pest problems and design control strategies.
 The most common types of pests identified during inspections are the following:

-Termites
+1. Termites

 Termites abound in areas where there is wood, plaster, metal siding, and insulation, and where the climate is ideal for their nests.
 According to the National Pest Management Association (NPMA), termites caused over $5 billion in property damage annually in the United States alone.
-Termites eat into the very structure of the property including support beams, floor joints, posts, ceiling joists, and wall studs.
+One of the most common ways to determine termite infestation is to check for swarming—which happens during the spring when winged termites emerge inside the property.

-Bed Bugs
+2. Bed Bugs

-Bed bugs are difficult to spot due to their small size but are generally found in locations often occupied by people, since they strive to be near a food source.
 Hotel rooms, apartments, college dorms, residential bedrooms, and even office buildings, are susceptible to bed bug infestations.
-As NPMA reported, 1 in 5 Americans has had a bed bug infestation in their homes or knew someone who has encountered bed bugs in a hotel.
+As NPMA reported, 1 in 5 Americans has had a bed bug infestation in their homes or knows someone who has encountered bed bugs in a hotel.
+To prevent the spread, perform bed bug inspections immediately and prepare bed bug reports to apply corrective actions as necessary.

-Rodents
+3. Rodents

-Importance of Pest Control in Different Industries
+Importance of Pest Inspection in Different Industries

 Food Industry